Kyasuta/bo2_gsc_compiler/README.md

 Compiler for Black Ops 2 GSC scripts

-Written in lex & yacc
+Written in flex & yacc